 Please read why the use of Soft Water has dangerous implications for your fish:

 It is always best to have as many different test kits (that apply to a freshwater aquarium) as you can afford.

 *Test Strips, although generally not as accurate are still very useful for quick readings that are STILL ACCURATE ENOUGH (provided stored dry) for a beginner or intermediate aquarist to get a very good barometer of aquatic health.

 The 5 in 1 Test Strips provide 5 key aquarium parameters including the important yet often missed KH and GH test.
 Although the ammonia test is missing, the nitrite test is often a good enough parameter for established aquariums (past the cycling process).

-For a more in depth article about Aquarium Test Kits, please follow this link:
+For a more in depth article and explanation about Aquarium Test Kits, please follow this link: